bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-capture.md

   Arrival phase of a trajectory from an outer planet to an inner planet.
   :::

-In {numref}`fig:interplanetary-arrival` and {numref}`fig:interplanetary-arrival-inward-transfer`, we see that the spacecraft crosses the sphere of influence at some **offset distance** or **aiming radius**, $y$, perpendicular to the planet's orbital path.
+In @fig:interplanetary-arrival and @fig:interplanetary-arrival-inward-transfer, we see that the spacecraft crosses the sphere of influence at some **offset distance** or **aiming radius**, $y$, perpendicular to the planet's orbital path.
 The offset distance is determined by the desired periapsis radius of the arrival hyperbola, $r_p$.

 ## Orbital Elements of Arrival Trajectory